codechef-org/the-learning-app/README.md

 Once I am done learning a topic in a chat, I can mark that chat as done.
 I will open a new chat for any new topic that I would like to learn.

 If I go back from this page, my past chats will show.

+# Tech stack
+React native for Android development
+Supabase as the backend